maciejglownia/StoikCytatQuiz/app/README.md

 1. I should write README.md up to date -> now it is difficult to put everything in nice order with more details and also with thoughts which I had in various points during develop this app,
 2. How to set up:
-   - program buttons to work in different goal,- layouts,
+   - program buttons to work in different goal,
+   - layouts,
+   - back button,
+   - gradle,
+   - intent to send mail to developer,
 3. How to add:
    - different functionality as drawable, buttons, textViews etc.
+   - dialog (alert dialog) when user click back button
 4. Important elements and functions, as:
    - make working all buttons and text view,
    - cardView,